jmlee337/vpn/README.md

 To that end, I have created a VPN specifically for the Melee community in the Philippines using cloud compute.
 With the caveat that I'm a professional software developer, I can say it was not terribly difficult to get up and running, even starting from minimal experience with VPN software, server administration, and even cloud providers.
-It should be low maintenance and cost around $10/month.
+It is low maintenance and cost around $6.50/month at peak usage.
 In case anyone is interested in doing the same for another region, I will elaborate on the setup:

 ## Cloud Provider